strangehurst/PNML.jl/docs/src/IR.md

 The IR is implemented under the assumption the the input pnml file is valid.
 All tags are assumed to be meaningful to the resulting network.
-The pnmlcore schema requires all undefined tags will be considered pnml labels.
+The pnmlcore schema requires undefined tags will be considered pnml labels.
 The IR is capable of handling arbitrary labels.
 Many label tags from higherlevel pnml schemas are recognized by the IR parsers.